jaketg97/test/cook_county_sentencing/judging_judges.md

 In spring 2018, though, an opportunity arose to rectify that.
 Cook County State's Attorney Kim Foxx released sentencing records going back well over a decade.
 In a city not known for transparency, the decision to release and continually update that data may be the greatest legacy she leaves behind.
 It can be found [here](https://www.cookcountystatesattorney.org/data).

 ## Creating the ranking

-My full methodology can be found [here](CCSAO_sentencing_analysis.html).
-Before I go further though, I want to note that I really hope others start taking a look at this data too ([my code](https://jaketg97.github.io/Jacob-Toner-Gosselin/cook_county_sentencing/CCSAO_sentencing_analysis.Rmd), by the way, can help with the preliminary cleaning).
-I think it offers a great opportunity to change the way we assess judicial impact.

 The first half of my code is dedicated to creating a "severity metric".
 This is done by aggregating the data by judges, calculating
 1. The percent of prison sentences above the median for a given felony class (i.e. is a class 1 felony prison sentence above the median prison sentence given to a class 1 felony, etc...).
 2. The percent of class 4 felony sentences resulting in prison time.